AgnesCorpuz/genesys-birch-assist-blueprint/blueprint/index.md

 ## Contact Birch
 1. Share the Client ID and Client Secret for the OAuth Client with the Birch Team.
-2. Once AudioHook is setup, we will provide you with a Connection URI to configure AudioHook to send live audio to Birch.
+2. Once AudioHook is setup, we will provide you with a Connection URI to configure AudioHook to start streaming live audio to Birch.